 Monthly statement of sales (rentals, donations, …)

-Article 42, § 1, of the Act of 13 June 2005 on electronic communications lays down that it is forbidden to sell, let, loan or donate private radio communications transmitters and/or transceivers to a person who has not obtained a licence (individual or general holder’s licence) for holding such equipment.
+rticle 42, § 1, of the Act of 13 June 2005 on electronic communications lays down that it is forbidden to sell, let, loan or donate private radio communications transmitters and/or transceivers to a person who is not authorised to hold such radio equipment under that Act.

 According to Article 49 of the Royal Decree of 18 December 2009 on private radio communications and user rights for fixed networks and trunked networks any person who sells, lets, loans or donates radio communications equipment, has to make a declaration to the Institute.